Alt-Az Telescope Mounts

 EAA (Electronic Assisted Astronomy) is Astrophotography kept simple – Alt-Az mounts are tracking mounts kept simple – A perfect match I define EAA as taking short exposure astrophotos and displaying them live.
 Typically the setup is simple with a One Shot Colour Camera on a telescope carried by a tracking mount.
 Stacking on the fly of more short exposures is often used.
 This will make the image improve over time as more frames are added to the stack.
 When the image is as wished, it is time to move on to observe another target.
 It’s Live – It’s simple.
 And it is a great way to “Observe” faint objects and show them to the general audience when doing outreach.
 The mounting for EAA – why Alt-Az is the [...]

-Two eyes sees better than one In this post I will look a bit into the subject of Bino viewing.
-By Bino Viewing I mean any solution where the observer uses both eyes when observing Binoculars Bino-viewers – Beam splitting device installed on a single telescope Bino-Scopes – Two identical telescopes installed in parallel The post will touch the following subjects: The advantages of observing with two eyes The bino-viewer The bino-scope Telescope Mounts for Bino Viewing The advantage of observing with two eyes Relaxing and easier to see small details Observing with two eyes means that both eyes receive the telescopic view of the object.
-This is how our eyes are meant to be used, so it will for most observers feel more relaxed and natural.
-Small details hardly [...]
+Sometimes it seems like everybody has thrown out their eyepieces and only images the sky.
+Even though Astrophotography is hot there are many astronomers who wants to SEE the objects live with their own eyes.
+Some even acquire sets of eyepieces to be able to enjoy the wonders of the sky with both eyes… In this post I will look a bit into the subject of Bino viewing.
+By Bino Viewing I mean any solution where the observer uses both eyes when observing Binoculars Bino-viewers – Beam splitting device installed on a single telescope Bino-Scopes – Two identical telescopes installed in parallel The post will touch the following subjects: The advantages of observing with two eyes The bino-viewer The bino-scope Telescope Mounts for Bino Viewing The advantage of [...]

 Keep warm indoor, sleep all night – the automated system will collect light all night long.
 Automating your astro-imaging is getting easier and easier all the time.
 New hardware and software solutions becomes available for the dedicated amateur astronomer.
 In this post I will tell how I have used the software NINA – Nighttime Imaging ‘N’ Astronomy to automate my imaging setup.
 With the automated setup I am now able to start up all the equipment in 5 minutes.
 Then I select and start a premade session for the night.
 That’s it.
 Back inside waiting for the subs to show up.
 Here is what the session script does: Slew telescope to target Recenter and rotates FOV to requested position based on plate solve.
 Perform autofocus Calibrates and starts the autoguider [...]